Varun-Dange4554/Front-End-Developer/JS/Notes.md

 console.log(result);     // Output: 8
  ```
   - Arrow Functions:- A more concise syntax for defining functions, particularly useful for short, single-expression functions.

+ Argument not working with arrow function and use to val keyword

+ no prototype for arrow function

+ new keyword not working with arrow function

+ arrow function dont have own this
 ```js
     const square = num => num * num;
     console.log(square(7)); // Output: 49